Japonica rice: Classification

+The subspecies japonica can be classified into three subgroups, 'temperate japonica', 'tropical japonica' (obsolete designations: 'javanica'; Oryza sativa subsp. javanica|Oryza sativa subsp. javanica), and 'aromatic'.
+Temperate japonica is cultivated in East Asia (China, Japan, Korea, and Vietnam), while tropical japonica is in Indonesia, Madagascar, and also the Americas.

 Characteristics

 Japonica rice grains are rounder, thicker, and harder, compared to longer, thinner, and fluffier indica rice grains.
 Japonica rice is also stickier due to the higher content of amylopectin, whereas indica rice starch consists of less amylopectin and more amylose.
 Japonica rice plants are shorter than indica rice plants.

 Genetics

-Japonica has a large amount waxy protein and a low amount of the non-waxy type.
+Temperate japonica has a large amount of waxy protein and a low amount of the non-waxy type.
 Non-waxy rice proteins are produced by four alleles, each producing one of four protein subtypes.
-Japonica is the only source of Type III, shares Type IV with only javanica, and lacks Type I and Type II.
+Temperate japonica is the only source of Type III, shares Type IV with only tropical japonica ("javanica"), and lacks Type I and Type II.